Getting informed consent for user research

 - send a paper consent form in the post for the participant to sign and return

-For user research sessions where you meet the participant in person, you can also:
+For user research sessions where we meet the participant in person, we can also:

 - give the participant a printed copy of the consent form to sign